chotamode/smart_factory_omo_semestralka/README.md

 material plus any other entities.
 Machines, people and products can be of different kinds.

-* [ ] F2.
+* [x] F2.
 Products are made in batches of a few hundred, if a batch of incompatible products changes, the production lines need to be rearranged.
 Each product has a defined sequence of equipment, robots, people that need to be arranged in a line.

-* [ ] F3.
-Machines and robots have a cost; people, robots, machines, and materials have a cost.
+* [x] F3.
+Machines and robots have consumption; people, robots, machines, and materials have a cost.

-* [ ] F4.
+* [x] F4.
 Communication between machines, robots, and people is through events.
 An event can receive 1 to N entities (human, machine, robot) that are registered for that kind of event.
 Events need to be checked in.

-* [ ] F5.
+* [x] F5.
 Individual devices have an API to collect data about that device.
 We collect data about devices such as electricity, oil, material consumption and functionality (wear and tear increases with time)

-* [ ] F6.
+* [x] F6.
 Machines and robots break down after a certain period of time.
 After breaking they generate an event (alert) with priority according to the importance of the line, which is handled by a human repairer.

-* [ ] F7.
+* [x] F7.
 There is a limited number of repairers.
-The repair takes several bars.
+The repair takes several time units.
 An event is generated at the start of the repair and the end of the repair (will be useful for F10 request :-).
 Situations arise when no repairers are available - then one waits until one of them becomes available.
 When a repairer becomes available, the repairer starts on the 1st highest priority, 2nd oldest defect.

-* [ ] F8.
+* [x] F8.
 Visit of the director and inspector.
 We implement a factory visit, where the director walks through the factory exactly according to the tree hierarchy of entities factory ->* line -> *(machine|robot|person or product) and the inspector walks through according to the wear rate.
 Both the director and the inspector have actions defined on them to perform on a given entity type.
 Record the traversal sequence and the names of the actions performed in the log.